I never knew how important picture frame anatomy was.

-I quickly added the anatomy of a frame to the classes.
+I quickly added picture frame anatomy to the classes.

-Needless to say, the class on anatomy would've been helpful to me, before I started!
+Needless to say, the class on picture frame anatomy would've been helpful to me, before I started!

 Knowing how a frame is measured and what to consider before you begin to actually make one, makes it much easier when you're in the shop staring at a piece of wood!